hassa321/Acuarela-Web-Application-/README.md

-I have created a Web app Called Acuarela.
+I have created a web-app namedAcuarela.

-It is a website designed for Uoft Students to post their belongings such as Books, notes, iCLickers, Calculators, And Other things
+It is designed for Students from the GTA area to post their belongings such as Books, notes, iCLickers, Calculators, and Others for sale,

 THE WAY to use the app
 ________